 Entrepreneurs: Tiffany Krumins, from Auburn, Georgia.

-Emmy The Elephant (now Ava the Elephant), is an oral medicine dropper product for kids stylized as a playful elephant that talks.
+Emmy The Elephant (now Ava the Elephant), is stylized as a playful elephant that talks and it is an oral medicine dropper product for kids.

 Tiffany was a nanny for a special needs boy with Down’s Syndrome and the product was created to help the kid smile and enjoy the process of oral medication.

-Ava the Elephant is the only talking medicine dispenser, seen on Shark Tank is Ava the Elephant.
+The only talking medicine dispenser, seen on Shark Tank is Ava the Elephant.
 Ava creates a pleasant experience for kids and helps administer the entire medicine dosage on the first try to take their medicines and gives them positive reinforcement.
 The stopper is inserted into the opening on the back of Ava, after the included dropper is filled with the desired medicine.

 |$250,000 for 25%||NO DEAL||NO SHARK|